Third Party Lodging Regulation 318

 - Evidence of cost savings to the State OR

-- If there is no evidence of savings to the State, please justify why a policy exception is necessary by providing an explanation and sufficient documentation.
+- If there is no evidence of savings to the State, please justify why a regulation exception is necessary by providing an explanation and sufficient documentation.
 Justification may include, and should not be limited to, reasons such as safety and security issues, limited choices of hotels in remote areas, etc.

 B. Quote for third-party lodging location

 - Copy of planned rental agreement or applicable unsigned document (i.e. a screenshot of the desired location from a web page, which shows all costs and fees itemized).

 - After a review of required documentation listed above, the Travel Office will notify the traveler and departmental contact via email if approved or denied, only if it exceeds the state lodging rates.